amkhrjee/algorithms/readme.md

 # algorithms

-This repo contains a collection of different algorithms, majorly from the book "Introduction to Algorithms" by CLRS.
-It also contains solutions to intersting algorithm problems that I have encountered, either inside or outside university workload.
+This repo is a collection of interesting algorithms I come across.

-I will be glad if you find this of any help.
+The implentations are purely made for fun and experimentation purposes and in no way meant to be used for any professional work.